ADVICE AND INFORMATION

 NHS – Information for families following a bereavement

-This document, written as a families guide, describes how the NHS should respond to any death of a patient in their care, and includes important information about how the death should be investigated and how you can be involved in that process.
+This document, written as a families guide, describes how the NHS should respond to any death of a patient in their care, and includes important information about how concerns about the care gven to a person who has died should be investigated and how you can be involved in that process.
+I recommend you understand the infomration in this document and the one below, and wherever possible, ensure you are involved in the investigation process.

 NHS – Learning from Deaths: Guidance for NHS Trusts on working with Bereaved Families

-This guidance, ritten as the NHS trusts guide, sets out what trusts are expected to do after the death of someone's loved one in their care, and how they must engage with families throughout.
-You will find this information useful so that you fully understand what should be happening at the NHS institution/s that were involved in your child's care, and what you can ask for.
+This guidance, written as the NHS trusts guide, sets out what trusts are expected to do after the death of someone’s loved one in their care, and how they must engage with families throughout andy serious incident investigation.
+You will find this information useful so that you fully understand what should be happening at the NHS institution/s that were involved in your child’s care, and what you can ask for and contribute.

 AvMA – Action Against Medical Accidents

 I wish I had been aware of AvMA as soon as Jasmine died.
-They have specialists working for them who have expert knowledge of how best to approach the complaints process, prepare for an inquest, or choose legal representation if needed.
-AvMA is ‘the’ UK charity for patient safety and justice'.
+They have specialists working for them who have expert knowledge of how best to approach the inquest, investigation process, complaints process, or choose legal representation if you wish to make a claim for financial compensation.
+AvMA is ‘the’ UK charity for patient safety and justice’.
 They provide free and confidential clinical negligence support.
+My advice – do not instruct a solicitor until you have taken advice from AvMA.
+If you still wish to, they can recommend a good one to you.
 Visit their website for further information.

 In particular, the section designed specifically for families and the handbook available to read online or to order as a hard copy I think are particularly useful